Shrine Mont is open for 2021

 If you have a questions or concerns about an upcoming reservation later at Shrine Mont, please feel free to contact our guest services department.

 Shrine Mont is working to make sure we are as safe we possibly can be for our guests and our staff.
-We will follow the phase two recommendations outlined by the governor and appropriate practices outlined Health Department and CDC regarding the cleaning of facilities and safe food service and continue to communicate with our staff and guests about the basic safe practices outlined by the CDC.
+We will follow appropriate practices outlined by the Health Department and CDC regarding the cleaning of facilities and continue to communicate with our staff and guests about the basic safe practices outlined by the CDC.

 Frequently Asked Questions